 - Neither bikes nor skateboards are allowed on the trail system

 Please stay safe and do your part to control the spread of COVID and influenza.

 What are the Nature Center hours?

 The Nature Center is open 8:00 AM to 4:00 PM Tuesday – Friday and 10:00 AM to 3:30 PM. on Saturday.
 The Nature Center is closed on major Holidays.

 Is there a fee to enter the Nature Center or to utilize the trails?

 No. There is no entrance fee to enter the Nature Center building or to use the trails.
 Donations are very much appreciated and needed to help maintain trails and enhance the Nature Center.

 Do you rent out the Nature Center building and Pavilion for meetings or parties?

-Yes.
-The Nature Center building can be rented out for various events such as company/organization meetings, holiday parties, family reunions, birthday parties, along with bridal and baby showers.
+The Nature Center building is only rented out for company/organization meetings.
 A full kitchen is available and we can accommodate up to 150 people.
 The Pavilion is available for rent from May through the end of September.
 For more information and availability, please call the Nature Center building at 920-766-4733 or email at email@example.com

 How can I become a volunteer?

 To become a volunteer at 1000 Islands you must first complete an application form and go through a background check.
 1000 Islands also welcomes anyone who needs to complete community service hours.
 Call the Nature Center’s Director at 920-759-5673 for more information and to see if you could complete your community service hours at 1000 Islands.

 Do you rent snowshoes or cross-country skis?

 We only have snowshoes available to rent out.
 They can be rented and used on our trails or they can be taken off-site for a weekend.
 We only have the traditional snowshoes with a hardwood frame.
 Youth and adult sizes are available.

 What are the 1000 Islands trial hours?